 In fact, as the price for products and services adjust slowly to changing monetary conditions due to plentiful supply of consumer goods from emerging markets, asset prices, on the other hand, react much faster since the supply of real estate and commodities cannot be easily expanded.
 This directly benefits the wealthy and those who own assets.

 Despite of all these price increases, federal government economic experts tell us that inflation is low, They are referring only to inflation with regards to the cost of goods and services.
 One of the reasons they are allowed to say this because the government mostly monitors inflation in consumer prices and not in asset prices.
 The consumer price index (CPI) is the pressure gauge the government watches to evaluate inflation but mostly takes into account only goods and services but ignores asset prices and several other components that would exacerbate the inflation issue.
 The true measure of inflation as it relates to asset prices is much higher than the CPI indicates and only those who own tangible assets are fortunate enough to profit.

 SAVERS ARE LOSERS

 And The Rich Get Richer

 Because of this negative correlation between asset prices and consumer prices, the “savers are losers” motto has never been more accurate.
 According to the US Bureau of Labor Statistics an asset that would cost $1,000,000 in 1920 is worth more than $13,000,000 today in 2020.
 That’s a rate of inflation over 1300%, and continues to grow at a fast pace with any pullbacks along the way, like the financial crisis of 2008, all but a blip on the long-term chart.

 Bridgehall Group is on a mission to change the negative effect that inflation has on your wealth.
-By allowing the middle-class investor to participate in real estate investments that positively are affected by inflation, our goal is that you should be able to partake and profit from the inevitable wave of growth that assets will experience over the coming years.
+By allowing investors to participate in real estate investments that are positively affected by inflation, our goal is that you should be able to partake and profit from the inevitable wave of growth that assets will experience over the coming years.
 Investments that were previously only available to institutions, big corporations and high net-worth individuals have now become open to anyone who wishes to participate.